krangelie/krangelie.github.io/_pages/about.md

 My Master's thesis recently won "Best student project" at the Informatics Department of the University of Hamburg.
 Here is a little [news item](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home/news/202110-expo.html) about it.
 Read my thesis [here](https://www.inf.uni-hamburg.de/en/inst/ab/lt/teaching/theses/completed-theses/2021-ma-kraft.pdf) (code can be found on my github).

-On March 23, 2022, I had the honor of giving the valedictorian address at the graduation ceremony for my Master's studies.
+On March 23, 2022, I had the honor of giving the valedictorian address at the graduation ceremony for my Master's studies and was honored as best student of the year.